 Are you going freelance?
 Then you now run your own business: congratulations!
 But many creative freelancers don’t think in those terms.
 They often don’t like to think about money at all.

 It’s a lifestyle thing.
 You love your work, and getting paid for it remains secondary.
 But that’s a shame.
 Because as a result, you may be undercharging, and losing out on thousands, even tens of thousands, every year.

 So how should you set your freelance rates and get what you rightfully deserve for your hard work and talent?

 There’s no set way to do so, as every freelancer is different and what works for one won’t necessarily work for another.
 But there are certain core principles that work across the board.

 In this article, we’ll draw out key lessons when setting your prices, starting with the basics, and building up to more advanced approaches.
 Follow these tips, and there’s every chance you can get substantially more money while still doing the same number of hours.

 It’s natural when setting your prices to find out what the market rate is for your freelance work.
 But that’s not always super-easy to find out.

 There are many freelance pay surveys on the web, and they’re useful for getting a broad overview of the industry as a whole.
 But they’re not generally extensive or complex enough to offer the kind of fine nuance you need to calculate rates at an individual, specific level.

 James Kirkup, co-founder of London branding agency Studio Beuro, has an alternative strategy that cuts to the chase.
-"Ask other designers," he suggests simply.
+"Ask other designers," he suggests.
 "The nice ones will tell you how much they're on."

-While he’s not suggesting you unthinkingly copy their rates, this should give you a more solid grounding in coming up with your own, because you’ll be able to compare factors such as your own level of skill and experience, location, portfolio and client base with theirs directly.
+While he’s not suggesting you copy their rates, this should help you come up with your own, because you’ll be able to compare factors such as your level of skill and experience, location, portfolio and client base with theirs directly.